INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/projects_overview.png

 .. warning::
-   - Validated variants falling within loci not fully covered with ≥ ”mincov”-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the table column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with low or borderline coverage.
+   - Validated mutations falling within loci not fully covered with ≥ ”mincov”-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the table column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with low coverage in some regions or even borderline coverage .

 B. Navigate through **Phylogenetic trees** and Explore your metadata